-The first benchmark involves a very large set of roughly 250 000 expressions.
-This means that all 250 000 expressions are evaluated in a single generation when using GP.
+The first benchmark involves a very large set of roughly 250 000 expressions with 362 variable sets.
+This means that when using GP all 250 000 expressions would be evaluated in a single generation.
 In a typical generation, significantly fewer expressions would be evaluated.
-However, this benchmark is designed to show how the evaluators can handle large volumes of data.
-Evaluating such a high number of expressions also has some drawbacks, as will be explained in Section 5.2.
+However, this benchmark is designed to show how the evaluators can handle very large volumes of data.
+Because of memory constraints, it was not possible to conduct an additional benchmark with a higher number of variable sets.